Jump to Recipe

 • Preheat oven to 350°F.

-• Using a cookie scoop, spoon desired sized cookies onto a parchment lined baking sheet.
-These won’t spread much so press them gently to flatten.
+• Use a 1½ Tbsp cookie scoop to scoop and roll into balls.
+Arrange cookies on a parchment lined cookie sheet.
+Gently press them into about 1/2 inch thickness–roughly.
+These won't spread much so press them gently to flatten.

-• Bake for 11-12 minutes or until golden brown just around the edges.
+• Bake for 8-10 minutes or until the edges are set and they start to become a very light golden brown.
 (Do not overcook these.
-They dry out quickly if you do so.
-It is safer to take them out just before you think they are done.)
+They dry out quickly if you do so it is safer to take them out just before you think they are done.)

 Did you enjoy this recipe?
 Have a question?Leave a comment below!